This page has information about the use of herbal medicine in people with cancer. There is information about

 Companies making herbal products bought over the counter in health food shops and pharmacies have to meet quality standards.
 They also need to provide information about their product, including the exact content and dose of the product and how safe it is.
 It is important to use only herbal products that are registered under the Traditional Herbal Remedies (THR) scheme.
 Remedies that are registered under the scheme have a THR mark and symbol on the packaging.
 THR products have been tested for quality and safety.

 It is safest to buy plant remedies from a fully qualified herbal practitioner who is trained to work out which herbal medicines are appropriate for you.
 They can also trace where their herbs and plants come from.
-Lower down this page is information about finding a herbal therapy practitioner.

 This depends on which herbal medicine you want to take.
 It is important to check with your doctor before taking any herbal remedies if you